Thailand drops royal insult charges for burning royal portraits

 "Since the beginning of this year, the court has dropped Article 112 prosecutions and pursued other charges instead," Pawinee told Reuters.
 "It appears to be a new policy direction."

-A source within the junta, formally known as the National Council for Peace and Order, said the government was "careful" with lese-majeste prosecutions because of accusations that it uses the royal defamation law for political purposes.
+A source within the military government, formally known as the National Council for Peace and Order, said the government was "careful" with lese-majeste prosecutions because of accusations that it uses the royal defamation law for political purposes.

 All lese-majeste complaints were now being carefully screened by a police committee before any prosecution, the source said.